douglasgreen/news/2025/03/12/en.md

 In early 2025, New York City experienced a notable decrease in murder rates, with a 23% reduction compared to the same period last year.
 According to the NYPD, this decline translates to eight fewer murders, marking a positive trend in the city's ongoing efforts to enhance public safety.
 This reduction is part of a broader decrease in major crimes across the city, attributed to strategic policing efforts such as zone-based policing and increased officer presence in high-crime areas.
 The NYPD's comprehensive crime-fighting strategies, including the deployment of officers to hot-spot locations and a focus on community engagement, have been credited with these improvements.
 As a result, New Yorkers are witnessing tangible progress in crime reduction, contributing to a safer urban environment.

+### Developer's Revenge: The Code That Crashed a Company

+Davis Lu, a 55-year-old software developer, was sentenced to up to 10 years in prison for creating and deploying malicious code that severely disrupted his former employer's operations.
+After working for Eaton Corp. for 11 years, Lu became unhappy when his role was reduced during a company restructuring in 2018.
+In retaliation, he wrote harmful code that deleted important files, blocked logins, and caused system failures.
+The most damaging part of his sabotage was a "kill switch" that activated when he was fired in 2019, leading to significant disruptions and financial losses for the company.
+Although Lu admitted to writing some of the code, he plans to appeal the court's decision.

 ## Technology & Media

 ### Google Unveils Gemma 3: A Powerful AI Model for Single GPU Use